mnarizzano/se23-p07/README.md

 # City Logistics ICT Platform
 ## Company name: Gruppo FOS, TALOS
 ### Small description of the project:
-    The project aims to develop a smart routing component that can efficiently handle critical situations and unforeseen events in real-time.
-The system will notify both the central operator and individual carriers of any criticality or unforeseen events that may arise during trip planning or while en route
+    The project aims to develop a web application for saving parking spaces on a certain area of a city map and a mobile application running in background for the tracking of couriers.

 Please follows the following